pierpaolo28/pierpaolo28.github.io/_books/Factfulness.md

 > “Cultures, nations, religions, and people are not rocks.
 They are in constant transformation.”

-Authors: Anna Rosling Rönnlund, Hans Rosling, and Ola Rosling
+Book Authors: Anna Rosling Rönnlund, Hans Rosling, and Ola Rosling